niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 ![JADN Metamodel](jadn-metamodel.jpg)

 The organizing construct of an information model is the Type.
-While models for realistic applications are composed of multiple type definitions organized into one or more namespaces, a minimal functioning (but not re-usable) IM consists of one or more type definitions with no namespace.
+While models for realistic applications are composed of multiple type definitions organized into one or more packages, a minimal functioning (but not re-usable) IM consists of one or more type definitions with no package.
 The JADN language has several built-in default constraints that apply to all type definitions if not overridden by a namespace or an individual type definition.

-The namespace defines its own URI and optionally any URI prefixes used to shorten references to other namespaces.
-References within a namespace have no prefix.
-A namespace can specify constraints for the format of type and property names, and default size constraints that can be overridden by type definitions.
-A namespace has optional descriptive information such as title, description, license, a one-up version number, etc.
+Each package defines its own URI and optionally any URI prefixes used to shorten references to other namespaces.
+References within a package have no prefix.
+A package can specify constraints for the format of type and property names, and default size constraints that can be overridden by type definitions.
+A package has optional descriptive information such as title, description, license, a one-up version number, etc.

-All type definitions have the same structure, inherited from the (abstract) Type.
+All type definitions have the same structure, inherited from the abstract ***Type***.
 All properties exist only within types, unlike the NIEM metamodel where properties are components with an independent existence.
 All property definitions have the same structure, with both an integer identifier and name allowing one or the other to be used in message